RUSAL to cut capacity 3 percent by year-end

 It said it will have to pay $450 million to lenders in 2013 and has sufficient liquidity to meet those obligations. ($1 = 7.7568 Hong Kong dollars)

-(Additional reporting and writing by Polina Devitt in Moscow; Editing by Anne Marie Roantree, David Goodman and Leslie Gevirtz)
+(Additional reporting and writing by Polina Devitt in Moscow; Editing by Anne Marie Roantree and David Goodman)